HamdanAlhajeri/MachineLearningProjects/LungCancerML/README.md

 This time I tried changing how the KNN would check the surrounding neighbors by changing:
 I tried every combination of neighbors tried previously (3 to 21 odds) with manhattan and minkowski for distance, uniform and distance for weights this yeilds a total of 40 diffrent combinations and the best combination found was 21, manhattan and uniform but this result was worse than the previous which was 21 euclidian.

+## Solution

+I'd like to try another meathod this time, we will use the heat map previously aquired in order to pick the 3 features that are most correlating with lung cancer
+Even after picking only the 3 features that are most correlating there isn't much improvment.

+### What's next?

+Since the base KNN 21 neighbors model was the best out of all KNN models we'll finalize that and attempt another meathod, I'd like to attempt using something like a tree I have 3 options Decision Tree, Random Forest Tree and Gradient Boosting, as of writing thins I don't understand Random Forest tree or Gradient Boosting but I'd like to attempt to understand them before I pick a model.

+I decided I will go with a random forest tree as it isn't as prone to overfitting as a decision tree and it will take into considration many decision tree's output (in our case here 200 trees)

+The random forest tree ended up giving worse results than the KNN (somehow?) so let's try another meathod

+It's a bit of a bigger jump but I'd like to try and build a Neural Network and see what happens